Skills And Tips For Coping With Anxiety Issues

 Medically reviewed by Melissa Guarnaccia, LCSW

-Updated April 4, 2024by BetterHelp Editorial Team
+Updated October 10, 2024by BetterHelp Editorial Team

 Coping with anxiety can be challenging.
 Recognizing common symptoms of anxiety is the first step toward managing them effectively.
 Whether you're experiencing heightened stress or have a diagnosed anxiety disorder, several proven ways exist to cope with this symptom.
 Working with a mental healthcare provider to develop the right treatment plan may help you address the root causes of anxiety, manage symptoms, and stop worrying about the unknown.

-Often, coping with anxiety involves using your mind, body, and support network.
+Often, managing anxiety disorders involves using your mind, body, and support network.
 Techniques like mindfulness and meditation can calm the mind, reducing the time spent in anxious thought patterns.
 Physical exercise and healthy eating may support the body in managing stress, as most people with anxiety disorders find that symptoms are tied to their physical health.
 Leaning on friends, family, or support groups for emotional support may also help make managing an anxiety disorder less daunting and more achievable.

 Getty/AnnaStills